 I took part in several projects.
-Most of them are built from the ground up and some are a full rewrite plus additional features.
-My contribution is mostly on the front-end, but I don't mind getting my hands dirty with infrastructure or backend tasks.
+Most of them were built from the ground up and some were a full rewrite plus additional features.
+My contribution is mostly on the front end, but I don't mind getting my hands dirty with infrastructure or backend tasks.

 - Human Design matching social platform (mobile)

 - Fin-tech platform helping businesses optimize their payments (web)

 - Shipping platform helping customers get their packages safely delivered (web & mobile)